haikhalfakhreez/Buttons/README.md

 # Buttons!

-about..
+A collection of different styled buttons.
+Effects can be applied to links, buttons, etc. CSS code included.
 This project is mostly inspired from [bootstrap](https://getbootstrap.com/docs/4.0/components/buttons/) and other references.

 [See content]()